-Adobe's approach resulted in a 20% increase in conversion, as well as improved internal communications, faster optimization, and a reduction of their content management footprint.
+Adobe's approach resulted in a 20 percent increase in conversion, as well as improved internal communications, faster optimization, and a reduction of their content management footprint.

 In 2015, Stanley consolidated two separate brand web properties into one site.
 The process needed to mitigate traffic disruption, improve traffic, and increase organic search results.

 The results?
-Almost 40% of keywords Stanley ranked for were on the first page of organic results, and the company generated a 100% lift in revenue, thanks to support from the BrightEdge platform.
+Almost 40 percent of keywords Stanley ranked for were on the first page of organic results, and the company generated a 100 percent lift in revenue, thanks to support from the BrightEdge platform.